Tomas-Jakubec/GTMesh-examples/README.md

     mkdir -p out-struct
     ./build_dir/GTMesh-example-omp_parallel_struct "Meshes\mesh3D.vtk" "out-struct"
     ```
-    the result is stored in the `out` directory.
+    the result is stored in the `out`, `out-graph` and `out-struct` directories.

 # Unstructured mesh
 There is `mesh3D-unstructured.fpma` file in the `Meshes` directory.
-This file contains an example of an unstructured mesh.
+It contains an example of an unstructured mesh.
 Try running
 ```bash
 mkdir -p out